act-rules/act-rules.github.io/_rules/invalid-form-field-value-36b590.md

 **Note**: The list of applicable [semantic roles][semantic role] is derived by taking all the [ARIA 1.1][] roles that:

 - inherit from the [abstract][] `input` or `select` role, and
-- do not have a [required context][] role that itself inherits from one of those roles.
+- do not have a [required context][] role that inherits from one of those roles.

 ## Expectation 1